WPRuby/wpruby-help-desk/README.txt

 All of the plugins related pages will be added under one menu item called ‘Ruby Desk’, also you will find the same item at the admin bar on top of the dashboard.

 == Changelog ==

+= 1.3.3 =
+* Fixed: Preventing user to edit the ticket if they are not the owner of the ticket.

 = 1.3.2 =
 * Fixed: Adding reply templates to Text area field